 - Parthenon Group created six student categories with different aspirations, needs, time frames and education objectives

-- Most universities and colleges are focusing a outsized portion of their marketing budget on reaching just 20% of the education seeking market
+- Most universities and colleges are focusing an outsized portion of their marketing budget on reaching less than one quarter of the education seeking market

-- To survive, and thrive, universities need to look beyond the traditional student enrolling for a 2-and 4-year post-high school period
+- To survive, and thrive, universities need to look beyond the traditional student enrollment for a 2-and 4-year post-high school period

 - Life-long learning services need to become a program market segment for all academic institutions

-- Universities need to develop marketing approaches, processes, and capabilities to reach a range of desirable student groups throughout the education cycle which extends far beyond 22 yr olds and will likely include a range of education programs that are both shorter and longer than 4 years in length.
+- Universities need to develop marketing approaches, processes, and capabilities to reach a range of desirable student groups throughout the education cycle which extends far beyond 22-year-olds and will likely include a range of education programs that vary greatly from the traditional 4 year format.